StanLepunK/ROMANESCO_25/README.md

 * Change or add a thumbnail for your object "Controleur_##/data/thumbnail/.../name+IDnumber+png" there is 4 pic for each object.
 Size 22x22 pixel in png mode.
 You can use the illustrator file in the main folder.
 * Run the sketch Controleur
 * If your code work fine, you can past your brick in the folder "Scene-##"
-* Export all your Apps, put the "Launcher.app" them at the root, in the same folder create a folder "source", in this one you can drop the Scene, Prescene and the Controleur dont forget to create the folder "preferences" and put in this one every data you need.
-* it's done !

-##Built Romanesco
+##Built Romanesco on OSX
-* Before export each sketch
+* Before export your sketches
-* Create a folder app, in this one create a "sources".
+* Create a main folder, in this one create a "sources".
 * In "sources" you create "preferences" folder
-* In "preferences" you drop
-** "background_shader", "Font", "Images", "Karaoke", "network", "objects", "pixel", sketchProperty.csv, "setting", shaderBackgroundList.csv, sliderListEN.csv, sliderListFR.csv
+* In "preferences" you drop "background_shader", "Font", "Images", "Karaoke", "network", "objects", "pixel", sketchProperty.csv, "setting", shaderBackgroundList.csv, sliderListEN.csv, sliderListFR.csv
+* Export all your Apps, put the "Launcher.app" in the main Folder, in "sources" drop the Scene, Prescene and the Controleur.
+* Check your internet connexion and run.

+##Built Romanesco on Linux
+* ?

+##Built Romanesco on Windows
+* ?